 The lines for the Vatican are notorious, and standing for often way more than an hour in the blazing summer sun can be miserable.
 Thankfully these days avoiding the really long lines is very simple.

 Method 1: book a guided tour.
 This has the advantage at the Vatican of allowing you to skip the line into St Peter’s Basilica too.
 More about that here.

-You will be emailed a voucher, that you then need to convert into a ticket.
+For methods 2 or 3 you will be emailed a voucher, that you then need to convert into a ticket.
 If you don’t have a printer, they can scan this direct from your cellphone.

 Be warned though, at certain times of the year, e.g. around Easter, even the lines for people with tickets are long.